MiiMii1205/KickThings/README.md

 ### Does this mod re-enable kicks in normal runs? ###

 No. This mod does NOT re-enable the kick in normal runs.
 It only expands the base kick.

+This means that you can either use it within a custom run by default.

-If you want to enable kicking in all runs, you can use another mod like [](),
+If you want to enable kicking in all runs, you can use another mod like [Better Kick](https://thunderstore.io/c/peak/p/AtomicStudio/Better_Kick/),

 ### Can I still kick my friends with this? ###